FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: FRNet: A Scalable LiDAR Segmentor

 \subsection{Pilot Study}

-LiDAR segmentation aims to assign semantic labels to each point in the point clouds.
-A common approach is to perform operations directly on the LiDAR points without any pre-processing, following the paradigm of PointNet++~\cite{pointnet++}.
+LiDAR segmentation aims to assign semantic labels to each point in the point cloud~\cite{hu2021sensaturban}.
+A common approach is to operate directly on the LiDAR points without any pre-processing, following the paradigm established by PointNet++~\cite{qi2017pointnet++}.
 However, point-based operations often require extensive computations and can yield sub-optimal performance due to the sparsity of outdoor scenes.
-To address this issue, many recent works propose projecting LiDAR points onto a regular intermediate representation, known as range images, based on spherical coordinates to enhance efficiency.
-Given point clouds with coordinates $(x, y, z)$ and the expected projected resolution $(H, W)$ of range images, each point can be mapped to its correspondence coordinates $(u, v)$ in the range image via the following transformation:
+To address this problem, many recent works have proposed projecting LiDAR points onto a regular intermediate representation, known as range images, based on spherical coordinates to enhance efficiency.
+Specifically, given a point cloud $\mathcal{P}=\{\mathbf{p}_{i}\}_{i=1}^{N}$ with $N$ points, where $\mathbf{p}_{i} \in \mathbb{R}^{3 + L}$ includes the coordinate $(x_{i}, y_{i}, z_{i})$ and additional $L$-dimensional features (intensity, elongation, \textit{etc.}), we map the point to its corresponding 2D position $(u_{i}, v_{i})$ in the range image via the following transformation: